OptoCode/nuxt-configuration-scripts/scripts/nuxt-dev-tools/README.md

   });
   ```

-- **Sourcemaps are completely optional** and not required for the "Go to Code" feature to work.
+- **Sourcemaps are completely optional** and not required for the "Toggle Component Inspector" feature to work.
 However, enabling sourcemaps can improve your overall debugging experience:

   ```typescript
   export default defineNuxtConfig({